California tax deadline: When are small business taxes due?

 Income tax deadlines

 Most small businesses need to file federal income taxes annually.
 These taxes are based on the revenue your company earns each year.
 The form you need for your income tax return depends on your business structure.
-You may use one of the following Internal Revenue Services (IRS) forms:
+You may use one of the following Internal Revenue Service (IRS) forms:

 - Sole Proprietors or LLCs – IRS Form 1040 using a Schedule C